awsdocs/amazon-dynamodb-developer-guide/doc_source/WIF.PreparingForUse.md

 ## Generating an IAM Policy Using the DynamoDB Console<a name="WIF.PreparingForUse.DDBConsole"></a>

 The DynamoDB console can help you create an IAM policy for use with web identity federation\.
 To do this, you choose a DynamoDB table and specify the identity provider, actions, and attributes to be included in the policy\.
-The DynamoDB console will then generate a policy that you can attach to an IAM role\.
+The DynamoDB console then generates a policy that you can attach to an IAM role\.

 1. Sign in to the AWS Management Console and open the DynamoDB console at [https://console\.aws\.amazon\.com/dynamodb/](https://console.aws.amazon.com/dynamodb/)\.